MiguelbrmFreitas/iTunes-searcher/README.md

 - Entities: basically the app models.
 The domain Entity is read to be used at the app/presentation layer, but it's mapped from the network entity in data module first
 - Repositories: interface to get the data from the data module.
 ItunesSearcherRepository does the job.
 - CustomResponse: API responses wrapper (Success or Failure)
-- Extensions: takes advantaged from Kotlin extensions features to write custom functions to existing classes
+- Extensions: takes advantaged from Kotlin extensions features to write custom functions to existing classes.
+At domain we have useful extensions for String and Double to be used app-wide, supporting the business logic.

 ## Data Module

 <img src="readme_assets/data_packages.png" alt="Data Module" height="50%"/>

-The data module is responsible for all data sources that the app relies on.
-It could be either a remote data source (network) or a local database.
-Although the Local data source is on the technical design, on this first version of the app only the remote data source was implemented to fetch the data from the [iTunes Searcher API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Searching.html#//apple_ref/doc/uid/TP40017632-CH5-SW1).
+The data module is responsible for all data sources that the app relies on, that could be either local or remote.
+For now the first and only data source is the [iTunes Searcher API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/Searching.html#//apple_ref/doc/uid/TP40017632-CH5-SW1).

-- Remote Data Source (Network)
 - ITunesSearcherRepositoryImpl: the data module makes the actual implementation of the Repository interface.
 From there the API services are called.
 - ItunesSearcherService: service with the contract to fetch data from the API.
 - Responses: network entities to map the JSON objects from the API using Moshi.
+It comes raw from the API, just with few property name changes.
 - Mappers: functions to map a network entity to a domain entity (that's better suited to be used in the app)
 - NetworkModule: define the Dependency Injection for network and repository calls.

 ## App Module